guirms/guirms/README.md

 </p>

 - ## About me
-My name is Guilherme Machado Santana, i am from Brazil and i've been developing since 2019.
-Currently, i'm a web fullstack developer and work with .NET, Angular, SQL, NoSQL and Kubernetes and I'm also studying a bachelor's degree in software engineering.
+My name is Guilherme Machado Santana, I'm from Brazil and I've been developing since 2019.
+Currently, I'm a web fullstack developer at Plasson of Brazil and I'm also studying a bachelor's degree in software engineering.

 - ## 🚀 Main skills

->.NET Core/Framework.
+>.NET Core/Framework

->Angular.
+>Angular

->SQL.
+>SQL

->NoSQL.
+>NoSQL

->Docker.
+>Docker

->Kubernetes.
+>AWS

 - ## Nice projects